 Museum Resources for Homeschoolers

-Click here to make a group reservation.
-You also may contact the Education Department at (405) 325-1008, or e-mail us at email@example.com.
+Click here to make a field trip reservation.
+You also may contact the Education Department at (405) 325-1008, or e-mail us at firstname.lastname@example.org.
 We recommend that reservations are made at least two weeks in advance of your planned visit.

-Groups of 15 or more people receive reduced admission fees when making a reservation two business days in advance.
+Reservations must be made at least two days in advance.
 Group reservations require one payment for the entire group.

 $5 seniors (age 65 and up)